johnnyeric/openfaas-serverless-nextjs-template/README.md

 #### Assets folder path

 This is the folder that holds assets.
 Assets are served from the root of the function url.
-That way, when filename is placed at the function url it will be fetched from this folder.
+That way, when a filename is placed at the end of function url it will be fetched from this folder.

 ```
 Example: HTTP GET /function/serverless-nextjs/openfaas.png
-Default value: `${__dirname}/static`
+Default: `${__dirname}/static`
 ```

 #### Default path